meilisearch/specifications/text/0028-indexing-csv.md

 #### CSV Formatting Rules

 While there's [RFC 4180](https://tools.ietf.org/html/rfc4180) as a try to add a specification for CSV format, we will find a lot of variations from that.
-MeiliSearch features capabilities requires CSV data to be formatted the proper way to be parsable by the engine.
+Meilisearch features capabilities requires CSV data to be formatted the proper way to be parsable by the engine.

 - CSV data format needs to contain a first line representing the list of attributes with the optionally chosen type separated from the attribute name by `:` character.
 The type is case insensitive.